Cyran0/The_gossip_project/README.md

 The Gossip Project made by :
-- Shayane YAKATALY
+- Recep Karabulut
-- Victor RATTANASAMAY
+- Evan Bourgouin

 Here are the differents page you can discover :